OuriyaBL/OuriyaBL/README.md

 My name is Ouriya Boshi Levine

 - 🏫 I am currently an undergraduate student at the University of Rochester ('27)
-- 🖥️ Planning to double major in a BS of CS and BA of Digital Media Studies
+- 🖥️ Planning to double major in a BS of CS and BS in Brain and Cognitive Science
 - 🏠 Residing in Queens, New York
 - 📙 I know: Java, C/C++, Pythonm, HTML, Javascript and GML
 - 📫 Reach me at: oboshile@u.rochester.edu